jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/_distributetopayoutsplitsof.md

   JBSplit[] memory _splits = splitsStore.splitsOf(
     _projectId,
     _fundingCycle.configuration,
-    JBSplitsGroups.ETH_PAYOUT
+    payoutSplitsGroup
   );

   //Transfer between all splits. for (uint256 _i = 0; _i < _splits.length; _i++) {
-    // Get a reference to the mod being iterated on.
+    // Get a reference to the split being iterated on.
     JBSplit memory _split = _splits[_i];

-    // The amount to send towards mods. uint256 _payoutAmount = PRBMath.mulDiv(
+    // The amount to send towards the split. uint256 _payoutAmount = PRBMath.mulDiv(
       _amount,
       _split.percent,
       JBConstants.SPLITS_TOTAL_PERCENT
     );

+    // The payout amount substracting any applicable incurred fees. uint256 _netPayoutAmount;

     if (_payoutAmount > 0) {
-      // Transfer ETH to the mod.
+      // Transfer tokens to the mod.
       // If there's an allocator set, transfer to its `allocate` function. if (_split.allocator != IJBSplitAllocator(address(0))) {
+        _netPayoutAmount = _feeDiscount == JBConstants.MAX_FEE_DISCOUNT
+          ? _payoutAmount
+          : _payoutAmount - _feeAmount(_payoutAmount, _feeDiscount);

+        // This distribution is eligible for a fee since the funds are leaving the ecosystem. feeEligibleDistributionAmount += _payoutAmount;

+        _beforeTransferTo(address(_split.allocator), _netPayoutAmount);

+        // If this terminal's token is ETH, send it in msg.value. uint256 _payableValue = token == JBTokens.ETH ? _netPayoutAmount : 0;

-        _split.allocator.allocate{value: _payoutAmount}(
+        _split.allocator.allocate{value: _payableValue}(
-          _payoutAmount,
+          _netPayoutAmount,
           _projectId,
-          JBSplitsGroups.ETH_PAYOUT,
+          payoutSplitsGroup,
           _split
         );
         // Otherwise, if a project is specified, make a payment to it.